 Co-Ed Fever: 1979 CBS sitcom set at an all-female college that had just started to admit male students made on the heels of Animal House's success.

 Constant Payne: 2001 animated pilot for Nickelodeon.
 Similar in concept to Jonny Quest, it followed the Payne family, consisting of an adventurous super-inventor and his daughter.
-There are several reasons why it didn't get aired, most notably the unfortunate timing of the September 11th terrorist attacks and the general fact that it was too violent for Nickelodeon.
+There are several reasons why it didn't get aired, most notably the unfortunate timing of the September 11th terrorist attacks (combined with a scene in the pilot where a blimp nearly crashes into a twin-towered building), it being possibly too violent for Nickelodeon, and creator Micah Wright's attempts to unionize animators making him unpopular in the Nickelodeon office.

 Charlie Brooker's Gameswipe, a 2009 show about video games hosted by Charlie Brooker.